 Hoist operators may be exposed to additional risk.

 - providing hoist operators with PPE that helps guard against person-to-person transmission and from touching contaminated surfaces (For example, a surgical mask or P2 respirator)

 - encouraging frequent hand washing with soap and water or with hand sanitiser available near the hoist

 - changing the hoist operator to a different role every 2 hours

 Suspected or confirmed case

-Note: DHHS will contact the affected individual to identify the close and casual contacts.
-If the employee has attended their workplace while they were infectious and had close contact with other employees, DHHS will also contact the employer.
+Note: DH will contact the affected individual to identify the close and casual contacts.
+If the employee has attended their workplace while they were infectious and had close contact with other employees, DH will also contact the employer.

 The response plan and procedure for suspected and confirmed cases should include:

 The Managing the risk of exposure to coronavirus (COVID-19) — a simplified checklist for the construction industry is also available in an interactive PDF format for printing.

 Managing the risk of COVID-19 exposure: Construction